20 Best Trap Workout and Exercises for Mass and Strength

 2. Incline Dumbbell Shrug

-The Incline dumbbell shrug is a variation of dumbbell shrug exercises that strengthens the upper trapezius and neck region and also helps to improve posture.
+The Incline dumbbell shrug is a variation of dumbbell shrug exercises that strengthen the upper trapezius and neck region and also help to improve posture.

-This variation of the shrug will emphasize the upper traps as well as the upper portion of the middle traps.
+This shrug variation will emphasize the upper traps and the upper portion of the middle traps.

 The fact that your chest is pressed on the bench will make it difficult to use momentum to drive the weight up.